yuqiii-wang/KnowledgeNotes/math/ai/cv/cv_features/bow.md

 ### Image to BoW Vector And Weight Assignment

-In DBoW2, weights $W$ are added to every features (or to compressed version of the features, the leaf nodes) of an image vector representation $W\bold{v}$.
+In DBoW2, weights $W$ are added to every features (or to compressed version of the features, the leaf nodes) of an image vector representation $W\mathbf{v}$.
 So that only leaf nodes should get weighted.

 Building BoW vector from images' features is done by `transform(...)`, where leaf nodes are accumulated of weights and associated with features.